Skip links and keyboard navigation

 QCAT is part of the justice administration division within the Department of Justice and Attorney-General.
-The Minister responsible for QCAT is the Honourable Paul Lucas MP, Deputy Premier and Attorney-General, Minister for Local Government and Special Minister of State.
+The Minister responsible for QCAT is the Honourable Yvette D'Ath MP, Attorney-General and Minister for Justice, Minister for the Prevention of Domestic and Family Violence.

 QCAT is led by the President and Deputy President.
-The tribunal is made up by members, adjudicators and the registry.
+The tribunal includes senior members, members, adjudicators, justices of the peace and the registry.

 The President